 This month also kicks off our lucky thirteenth year of being open to the public.
 A few highlights from the past year exemplify our commitment to excellence at every level of the organization:

 - Winning DC’s Best Museum Off the Mall for the third year in a row

 - Launching our new podcast series, Q&Abe, with listeners in 18 different countries

 - Recognition as “One of the Best” DC charities by Catalogue for Philanthropy

 2020 is shaping up to be another year of groundbreaking work at the Cottage.
 For example, this fall we will launch a first-of-its-kind exhibit on parental grief and child loss.
 The Lincolns lost two sons to illness in February, little Eddie in 1850, and young Willie in 1862.
 Their time at the Cottage is inextricably connected to their grief and that of countless others who lost children in the war.

 Thank you for your support,

-Hear how giving tours of Lincoln’s Cottage inspired a former staffer to look at the history of slavery in his own family in our latest Q& Abe Podcast Episode on the origins of slavery in America.
+Join us as we pursue the truth in our latest Q& Abe Podcast Episode on the origins of slavery in America.